 The Official I Hate Cats Calendar 1982 (Holt, Rinehart & Winston) 1982. author / illustrator

 The Second Official I Hate Cats Book (Holt, Rinehart & Winston) 1981. author/ illustrator

 The Official I Hate Cats Calendar 1981 (Holt, Rinehart & Winston) 1981. author / illustrator

 The Official I Hate Cats Book (Holt, Rinehart & Winston) 1980, author / illustrator

 It was 1980 that Skip's cartoons first gained national acclaim.
 Prior to then, music was his full time profession.
-Skip has been performing professionally as a singer / guitarist / pianist since 1974.
+Skip performed professionally as a singer / guitarist / pianist since 1974.
 Professional bookings, which go as far back as l970, include New York City, the Caribbean, Bermuda, Boston, Cape Cod, Nantucket, the Berkshires, Florida and others.
 One of Skip's more notable individual showcases was a performance for the New England Emmy Awards at Boston's prestigious Wang Center.
-Despite the demands of his illustration career he has maintained a consistent professional schedule of performances, both solo and with his wife Laraine.
+Despite the demands of his illustration career Skip maintained a consistent professional schedule of performances, both solo and with his wife Laraine.

 Burlington Free Press ARTS btv

 Sunday, January 16, 2011

 For three decades, Skip Morrow’s doodles have left everyone laughing (except the kitties)